evert/evert.github.com/_posts/http/2018-07-24-203-non-authorative-information.md

 Even though the Warning header is actually required when proxies modify the response, most proxies don't appear to include it.

+`Non-Authoritative Information` has 10 syllables.
+It shares the top spot for most syllables with another status code.

 References
 ----------